Australian Cinema > types >

 See also: car films.

-Adventures of Priscilla, Queen of the Desert, The (Stephan Elliot, 1994) journey from Sydney to Alice Springs
+Adventures of Priscilla, Queen of the Desert, The (Stephan Elliot, 1994) Priscilla (a bus) journeys from Sydney to Alice Springs

 As Time Goes By (Barry Peak, 1988) time travel, among other trips